gwmubiru/hepb/worksheets/readme.md

 $ source ~/.bashrc

-$ mkvirtualenv vl_vm #Creates VM and activates it;; use deactivate to get out and workon vl_vm to go back on
+$ mkvirtualenv viral_load2 #Creates VM and activates it;; use deactivate to get out and workon vl_vm to go back on

 $